kennysmithed/oels2020/oels_practical_wk8.md

 E.g. in this case, loading the alternating confederate trial list.
 But how does this code work?

 Reading a trial list from a CSV file in this way is slightly complicated, for two reasons.
 One reason is that we have to convert the text in the CSV file into something we can work with in javascript, which takes some time (the code contains two functions which do this, `process_data` and `build_timeline`).
-But the other reason is that javascript behaves quite differently to other programming languages you may have used, in that it tries to run the code `synchronously` where it can - in other words, it doesn't necessarily wait for one function to finish before it starts the next function running.
+But the other reason is that javascript behaves quite differently to other programming languages you may have used, in that it tries to run the code *synchronously* where it can - in other words, it doesn't necessarily wait for one function to finish before it starts the next function running.
 This isn't really noticeable unless you try running one function that is quite slow to execute *and* you need to use the output from that function as the input to another function, which is exactly what happens when we read a CSV file from the server.
 You might think we could do something like:

 ```js
 var csv_as_text = fetch(triallist_filename)
 var trial_list = process_data(csv_as_text)
 ```
 where `fetch` gets the data from the CSV and then `process_data` turns it into a trial list that we can work with.
-However, this won't work - in practice, your browser doesn't wait for the `fetch` command to finish before it starts the `process_data` code running, but that means that `process_data` will fail because the `csv_as_text` object doesn't actually contain any data yet, because fetching data from a CSV file on the server takes some time (only a few hundred milliseconds, so it appears instantaneous to us, but for the computer is very slow and more than enough to move on and try to run the next part of the code).
+However, this won't work.
+Fetching data from a CSV file on the server takes some time - only a fraction of a second, so it appears instantaneous to us, but for the computer this is very slow.
+Rather than wait for the `fetch` command to finish before it starts the `process_data` code running, the web browser will therefore press on and try to run `process_data`, but that will fail because the `csv_as_text` object which `process_data` needs as input doesn't actually contain any data yet, because `fetch` hasn't finished!

 How can we get around this problem?
 There are various solutions, but I think the simplest one is to use the `async` and `await` functions in newer versions of javascript.
-This allows us to declare some functions as `async` (i.e. asynchronous), and then use `await` to tell the browser to *await* a certain function to complete before moving on.
+This allows us to declare some functions as `async` (i.e. asynchronous), and then use `await` to tell the browser to wait for a certain operation to complete before moving on.
 This means we can wait until the CSV file has been successfully read before we try to process the resulting data.

-That's how the `read_trials_and_prepare_timeline` function does - the full code is below, but this consists of the following steps:
+That's how the `read_trials_and_prepare_timeline` function works - the full code is below, but this consists of the following steps:
-- fetch data from the CSV file - we will `await` this result because we can't proceed without it.
+- Fetch data from the CSV file - we will `await` this result because we can't proceed without it.
-- retrieve the text part of that response (which is the actual CSV contents) - again, we need to `await` this outcome.
+- Retrieve the text part of that response (which is the actual CSV contents) - again, we need to `await` this outcome.
-- convert the resulting CSV text into a javascript object we can work with using the `process_data` function.
+- Convert the resulting CSV text into a javascript object we can work with using the `process_data` function.
-- use that to build the interaction trials using the `build_timeline` function, which basically reads the relevant columns from the CSV and uses the `make_picture_selection_trial` and `make_picture_description_trial` functions we created earlier to make jsPsych trials.
+- Use that to build the interaction trials using the `build_timeline` function, which basically reads the relevant columns from the CSV and uses the `make_picture_selection_trial` and `make_picture_description_trial` functions we created earlier to make jsPsych trials.
-- build our image button preload list, which is just the same process as before but wrapped up in a function called `build_button_image_preload_list`.
+- Build our image button preload list, which is just the same process as before but wrapped up in a function called `build_button_image_preload_list`.
-- stick that interaction timeline together with the instruction trials to produce our full timeline.
+- Stick that interaction timeline together with the instruction trials to produce our full timeline.
-- and then run it, preloading images in the same way as before.
+- And then run the full timeline, preloading images in the same way as before.

 In code, these steps look like this: